BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/01_1_Introducing_Bitcoin.md

 key.
 The recipient is then able to retrieve the money by revealing both the public key and the private key.

 > 📖 **_What is a public key?_** A public key is the key given out to other people.
 In a typical public-key system, a user generates a public key and a private key, then he gives the public key to all and sundry.

 > 📖 **_What is a private key?_** A private key is linked to a public key in a key pair.
 In a typical public-key system, a user keeps his private key secure and uses it to engage in asymmetric signing and encryption activities.

-> 📖 **_What is encryption?_** Encryption is a methodology for making data unreadable.
+> 📖 **_What is encryption?_** Encryption is a methodology for making
+data unreadable.
 In symmetric encryption, the encoding is done with a singular "symmetric" key that allows either encryption or decryption.
 In asymmetric encryption, the encryption is typically done with a public key, which then requires the private key for decryption.

 > 📖 **_What is a signature?_** A message (or more commonly, a hash of a message) can be signed with a private key, creating a signature.
-Anyone with the corresponding public key can then validate the signature, which verifies that the signer owns the private key associated with the public key in question. _SegWit_ is a specific format for storing a signature on the Bitcoin network that we'll meet down the line.
-The traditional Bitcoin signature was ECDSA, but with the Taproot upgrade, Schnorr signatures are now available as well.
+Anyone with the corresponding public key can then validate the signature, which verifies that the signer owns the private key associated with the public key in question and that they validated the message content.
+Signatures used to be stored as part of a transaction, but with the _SegWit_ upgrade, their locations was changed.
+These signatures used to always be ECDSA, but with the _Taproot_ upgrade, Schnorr signatures became available as well.
+(We'll talk more about SegWit and Taproot in the future.)

 > 📖 **_What is a hash function?_** A hash function is an algorithm
 frequently used with cryptography.
 It's a way to map a large,